isabella232/docs-80/docs/welcome.rst

 * [FEATURE] Add package pages
 * [FEATURE] Add Yarn support
 * [DOC] Fix documentation for integrations
+* [BUG] Fix a bug with PHP dependencies using the caret operator

 1.1.3 - 2017-03-21
 ------------------